savar95x/dotfiles/README.md

 #### NOTE: This highly experimental, proceed at your own risk

-You could just copy paste the .config and .local directories, but I recommend, and personally use, gnu stow.<br>
+You could just copy paste the .config and .local directories manually, but I recommend, and personally use, gnu stow.<br>
 If you choose to use gnu stow, clone the repo at a neat place, for example, ~/.local/repos/

 ### Manual